DoctorMcKay/node-steam-user/README.md

 - `enabledTime` must be at least 15 days ago (account-level restriction)
 - ONE of `machineTime` OR `twoFactorTime` must be at least 7 days ago (sentryfile-level restriction)

+### getAuthSecret(callback)
+- `callback` - A function to be called when the requested data is available
+    - `secretID` - A numeric ID assigned to your key by Steam
+    - `key` - Your account's "auth secret", as a `Buffer`

+**v3.10.0 or later is required to use this method**

+Gets your account's auth secret, which is the pre-shared key used for in-home streaming.

 ### gamesPlayed(apps)
 `apps` - An array, object, string, or number (see below)